matthiku/cSpot/readme.md

 - Allows extensive collaboration and input from all users, but with full rights management, specified for each user type
 - Allows for a _synchronised presentation_ of lyrics, chords or sheet music _accross all designated devices!_
 - Exchange email and/or internal messages between users
+- Allows fast addition of songs even during the actual presentation!

 As a free and open source project, you can download ('clone') the sources, modify (customize) them and run the tool from your own web site hoster.